-Half marathon descends on Camp Hale
+Camp Hale plays host to half marathon

 newsroom@vaildaily.com

-This weekend seems to be endurance weekend as the 2019 Dynafit Vail Trail Running Series with the Camp Hale Half Marathon & 5K presented by Howard Head Sports Medicine is Saturday at the eponymous former military base.
+This weekend seems to be endurance weekend as the 2019 Dynafit Vail Trail Running Series with the Camp Hale Half Marathon & 5K, presented by Howard Head Sports Medicine, is Saturday at the eponymous former military base.

-The event is the part of the local trail running series, presented by Bloch & Chapleau Attorneys at Law and Anthem Blue Cross and Blue Shield, which challenges runners with more than 50 miles of scenic and rewarding climbs, descents and rolling countryside for a total elevation gain of 16,475 ft. over seven events throughout the summer.
+The event is the part of the local trail running series, presented by Bloch & Chapleau Attorneys at Law and Anthem Blue Cross and Blue Shield, which challenges runners with more than 50 miles of scenic and rewarding climbs, descents and rolling countryside for a total elevation gain of 16,475 feet. over seven events throughout the summer.

 Back for the fourth year in 2019, the Dynafit Camp Hale Half Marathon and 5K will again be held at Camp Hale on Highway 24 south of Red Cliff.
-The half marathon begins at 9 a.m. on Saturday, followed by a 5K at 9:30 a.m.
+The half marathon begins at 9 a.m.
+Saturday, followed by a 5K at 9:30.

 The half marathon course takes runners on well-maintained dirt roads, the Continental Divide Trail and the Colorado Trail surrounding beautiful and historic Camp Hale.
 This race is an opportunity to compete on the same terrain that the troops of the 10th Mountain Division used for training during World War II.
 The 13.1 mile course is situated at 9,200 feet above sea level and will have minimal elevation gains reaching peak heights of 9,500 feet.